 What Methods Are Involved with Pick and Pack Services?

 Generally, a warehouse has a greater number of outbound shipments than inbound.
 The majority of warehousing labor cost comes via these outbound shipments, but there are ways to generate efficiencies based on the type outbound order.
 Typically, a pick and pack service provider incorporates the following methods into their arsenal.

 Single Order Picking

-These orders are typically the easiest to fulfill.
+These orders are the easiest to fulfill.
 A single order is placed for shipping and prioritized by ship date.
-A pick label may be used to identify what will be shipped to the customer.
+A pick label is used to identify what will be shipped to the customer.
 This is ideal for wholesale ordering or larger orders that occur for a specific customer on a regular basis.
 The focus on single-order picking is to increase accuracy and eliminate downstream handling.

 Multi-Batch Order Picking

 This method works by grouping picked merchandise by customer or shipping destination.
-Using this information typically allows for a single pass through a pick area and focuses on shipping time as a priority.
+Using this information allows for a single pass through a pick area and focuses on shipping time as a priority.
 Consolidation is ideal for multiple orders headed to a similar destination or marked urgent.
-In these cases, cross-docking can help add even more efficiency and speed up the distribution process.
+In these cases, cross-docking adds even more efficiency and speeds up the distribution process.

 Why Would a Company Want Pick and Pack Distribution?